iabbaali/TicTacToe/README.md

 # TicTacToe
-* A simple Tic Tac Toe game with time travel*
+*A simple Tic Tac Toe game with time travel.*
 ---
 ## Functionaities
 * [x] User can make a move (alternating between X and O)